History of Carreras Bowls Club

 Carreras Bowls Club - 80th Anniversary Open Day

 In the last 45 years the Club has had just two Presidents, Les Breffit and Bert Parmenter.
 Les, a director of Carreras, held the office from 1969 until his death in 2009.
 Bert succeeded Les as President and was associated with the Club since the 1930s, joining his father, a founder member!
 Les and Bert's experience has stood the Club in good stead.
 Unfortunately Bert, aged 93, passed away in February 2017.
-A new club competition, the Bert Parmenter Trophy, was inaugurated this summer to perpetuate his memory.
+A new club competition, the Bert Parmenter Trophy, was inaugurated in 2017 to perpetuate his memory.
 Bert Parmenter’s successor as Club President is Mrs Joyce Robertson, the club’s longest serving member, who joined in 1975.